HOME • SEARCH • EMAIL • ABOUT

 Hypoglycemic / Hypolipidemic: Study evaluated the possible hypolgycemic and hypolipidemic effect of methanol extract of G. oppositifolius plant in triton-induced hyperlipidemic rats.
 The ME exhibited significant antihyperglycemic activity (P<0.05) but did not produce hypoglycemia in fasted normal rats.
 It also exhibited significant reduction (P<0.05) in serum lipid profile (TC, TG, LDL, VLDL) with increase in HDL.
 All activities were dose dependent.
 Results suggest potential as adjuvant therapy.
 (34)

-Effect on Glycemia / Antioxidant / Leaves: Study evaluated the effect of extract of leaves on hyperglycemia, lipid peroxidation and increased cholesterol levels in vivo in allosan induced diabetic albino rats.
+Effect on Glycemia / Antioxidant / Leaves: Study evaluated the effect of extract of leaves on hyperglycemia, lipid peroxidation and increased cholesterol levels in vivo in alloxan induced diabetic albino rats.
 Results showed significant dose-dependent decrease in blood glucose levels compared to control drug glibenclamide.
 The extract showed dose dependent in-vitro antioxidant activity on DPPH and ferric reducing assays.
 (36)

 Availability